Andrea-de-Varda/Andrea-de-Varda.github.io/research.md

     <h3>Reading across languages & probabilistic information</h3>
     <p>
       I relate model-based predictability (e.g., surprisal, cloze measures) to eye-tracking and reading behaviour across multiple languages.
 I am particularly interested in scaling effects (model size) and how they relate to different stages of processing (early/late fixation measures).
-I am also interested in the interplay between memory limitations and predictability, and which architectural biases that better capture human RTs. <span class="muted">(see <a href="{{ '/publications/' | relative_url }}">publications</a>)</span>
+I am also interested in the interplay between memory limitations and predictability, and which architectural biases that better capture human RTs.
+      <span class="muted">(see <em><a href="https://aclanthology.org/2022.findings-aacl.13/">The Effects of Surprisal Across Languages: Results from Native and Non-native Reading</a></em>, Findings of ACL AACL-IJCNLP, 2022 and <em><a href="https://aclanthology.org/2023.acl-short.14/">Scaling in Cognitive Modelling: A Multilingual Approach to Human Reading Times</a></em>, ACL Short Papers, 2023)</span>
     </p>
   </div>
 </div>